SashaNullptr/WindowsForUnixExpats/README.md

 ## Building Docs and Pushing to GitHub

-MkDocs supporting building docs and updating GitHub pages fairly easily.
+MkDocs supports building docs and updating GitHub pages fairly easily.
 Simply run `mkdocs gh-deploy -r $REMOTE_BRANCH_NAME -b $LOCAL_BRANCH_NAME` and documentation will be built and uploaded to the `gh-pages` branch for this project.